stevenwilkin/fear-and-loathing-with-git-rebase/README.md

 Many people are either unaware that this is possible or are afraid to do but the basics are straightforward to understand.

+In this talk I demonstrate my 5 most common use cases for `git rebase`.
+Each scenario has a corresponding bash script which sets up a git repository under `repo/` ready to show the technique in action.

 ## fixup